 By looking at patent under litigation, I remember my last office chairs.
 They were potential art for challenging the validity of this patent.

-But when I saw the priority date of the target patent which is October 15, 2002.
-I was swayed with the thought that people were patenting chair designs heavily in the year 2000-2002 window.
+However, when I saw the target patent’s priority date, October 15, 2002, I was swayed by the thought that people were patenting chair designs heavily in the year 2000-2002 window.

-Keeping this in mind I tried to scroll through a list of Locarno classes and thought of performing a superficial search on this.
+Keeping this in mind, I tried to scroll through a list of Locarno classes and thought of doing a superficial search on this.

-I hope that Blumenthal Distributing’s IP council working on this case – should get our opinion through this article.
+I hope that Blumenthal Distributing’s IP council, working on this case – will get our opinion through this article.

 US6430554 & US6651053 – BlackBerry Vs. Nokia